TonyBUK/NerdleSolver/readme.md

 Firstly, this needs to implement Nerdle itself, so I've essentially reverse engineered the parser by just throwing various inputs at it.
 So here's some rules.

-* Unary operators are allowed, and they stack, albeit I highly doubt they'll ever be used in any of the classic puzzles...
+* Unary operators are allowed, and they stack, albeit I highly doubt they'll ever be used in any of the classic puzzles... infact the FAQ states that negative values won't ever be used in solutions.
   * This means the following are 100% legal.

         --1+-1=0 (this reduces to: 1 - 1 = 0)
         +-+-1=+1 (this reduces to: 1     = 1)

-* Leading zeroes are allowed, and there's no limit to them, albeit again, I highly doubt they'll ever be used in any of the classic puzzles...
+* Leading zeroes are allowed, and there's no limit to them, albeit again, the FAQ states these won't form part of a real solution.
   * This means the following are 100% legal.

         01*001=1 (this reduces to: 1 * 1 = 1)